bottkars/ansible_ppdd/Readme.md

 # Readme for ansible_ppdd

-This Repo provides some example Roles and Playbooks to Configure a PowerProtect DataDomain (PPDD) system
+This Repo provides some example Roles and Playbooks to Configure a Dell PowerProtect DataDomain (PPDD) System

-the Roles utilize the PPDD rest API by using the URI Method
+the Roles utilize the PPDD rest API by using the URI Method.

-you can find the Roles in the Roles Directory in the main directory, you can find several Playbooks vor example workflows the vars/main.yaml essentially represents an interpolation from environemnt variables to ansible vars
+You can find the Roles in the Roles Directory.
+In the main directory, you can find several Playbooks vor example workflows.
+T
+The vars/main.yaml essentially represents an interpolation from environment variables to ansible vars.

 you  calling the playbooks directly with an external vars file.